Kabarda horse

+The Kabardian horse, known in Kabardian as the Circassian horse (Адыгэш; also known as Shagdy, Шагъди), is a horse breed originating from Circassia.
+Historically, the breed has been known for at least 400 years.
+They are noted for their endurance and ease of adapting to harsh environments, particularly being well-adapted to mountainous conditions.
+It gets its name from the Kabardian subgroup of the Circassians.
+The Uzunyayla horse bred by Circassians in Turkey was formed as a crossbreed between this horse and Hungarian horses.

 History

-The Kabarda has been bred since the 16th century by mountain tribesmen in the northern Caucasus, and is the product of centuries of selective breeding for the ability to survive in harsh conditions.
-The Kabarda breed was formed from a combination of steppe horses, the Karabakh, the Arabian and the Turkoman.
-The breed are usually kept in herds, and are moved between mountain pastures in the summer and foothills areas in the winter.
-A theory exists that Kabardian and Cleveland Bay breeds may have common origins.
+The Kabarda horse has been bred by Circassian societies (especially the Kabardians) since the 16th century and is the product of centuries of selective breeding to survive in harsh conditions.
+The Kabarda breed was formed by a combination of steppe horses, Karabakh, Arabian, and Turkoman horses.
+The breed is usually kept in herds and moved between mountain pastures in the summer and foothills in the winter.

-At the beginning of the 20th century, Count Stroganov began a program of crossing Kabardas with Arabians, and the results were considered satisfactory.
-After the 1917 Russian Revolution, the numbers of Kabarda were hugely reduced, and during the 1920s efforts were made to re-establish the breed.
+Due to wars such as the Russo-Circassian War and especially the 1917 Russian Revolution, the number of Kabarda horses drastically decreased, and the breed came to the brink of extinction in the 1920s.
 Between 1935 and 1953, the purebred population averaged 446 stallions and 3272 mares.
-During early half of the twentieth century, a new breed, called the Anglo-Kabarda was formed by crossing Kabardas with Thoroughbreds, and in 1966 the new breed was recognized.
-By the late 1980s the number of purebred Kabarda breeding mares had dropped to between 400 and 450, concentrated mainly at the Malokarachaevski and Malkinski studs and other breeding farms in the Kabardino-Balkaria region, including the Krasny Partizan collective farm in the Stavropol territory.
+In the early twentieth century, a new breed called the Anglo-Kabarda was created by crossing Kabardas with Thoroughbreds, and the new breed was recognized in 1966.
+By the late 1980s, the number of purebred Kabarda mares dropped to between 400 and 450; these were mainly concentrated in the Malokarachaevski and Malkinski stud farms and other breeding farms in the Kabardino-Balkar region, including the Krasny Partizan collective farm in the Stavropol territory.